20 Little Things Everyone Forgets to Clean—But Shouldn’t

 Your fridge could make you sick if you don’t clean it every once in a while.
 NSF International swabbed 20 Michigan kitchens as part of its 2013 Household Germ Study, and two of the germiest places were the vegetable and meat compartments in refrigerators.
 First, unplug the fridge and empty it out.
 Toss old containers and expired food, and wipe everything down with multipurpose spray.
 Soak drawers in warm water and scrub them clean with dish soap.
 These are the foods you should never keep in a fridge.

-Yes, you can put down and fiberfill pillows in the washing machine.
+Yes, you can place down and fiberfill pillows in the washing machine.
 Wash two at a time following the instructions on the care label.
 Otherwise, warm water on a gentle cycle will do the trick.
 The same settings work for your comforter (which can also use a washing).
 Here are some other surprising things you can clean in your washing machine.

 Windowsills and window tracks

 It’s easy to tell when your windows are dirty, but windowsills and tracks often go unnoticed.
 Dust away any loose dirt and dead bugs (or use a vacuum with a brush attachment).
 Use a spray bottle of white vinegar to spray the area and let it sit for a minute.
 Wipe with paper towels and use Q-Tips for those hard-to-reach areas.
 Here are some handy cleaning hacks from Reddit users.

 Kitchen drawers and cabinets